What is Permaculture?

 - How can you find more free permaculture courses and resources going forward?

-The beginner-friendly course goes beyond an introduction to permaculture and includes 6 classes, 15 videos, dozens of graphics and photographs, and a dedicated private discussion forum where you can share your work and get feedback.
+The beginner-friendly course goes beyond an introduction to permaculture and includes 6 multimedia with dozens of videos, articles, graphics, photographs, hands-on suggestions, and a dedicated private discussion forum where you can share your work and get feedback.
 Go at your own pace, once you’ve enrolled you retain access to the course forever!

 How can permaculture design help you solve problems in your life and in your community?

 - Improve your ability to make the most out of your available resources.

 - Learn to read the landscape and recognize patterns and opportunities.

 - Find and connect with like-minded people.

 - Understand how to look at a whole system, so that when problems arise, whether in the garden, home, or beyond, you can find solutions that work in the long term.